alejo8591/Pomodoro/README.md

   idea is that we follow the same line to get a porducto mature and ready to ship officially

 ## Interaction and Communication
-* Mailing list on google groups of agile-Colombia
+* Mailing list on google groups of agiles-Colombia
 * Twitter: @alejo8591 y @AgilesColombia